Skip to content

 Assembly context (if applicable)

-If the part mates with other components, include an assembly drawing or sketch showing the fit relationship.
-This helps the shop understand critical features.
+If the part mates with other components, include an assembly drawing or sketch showing the fit relationship, which feature owns the tolerance, and which part is fixed or floating.

 4.5